Suji & Uri

 Suji & Uri is a 2024 South Korean television series starring Hahm Eun-jung, Baek Sung-hyun, Oh Hyun-kyung, Kang Byul, and Shin Jung-yoon.
-It premiered on KBS1 from March 25 to October 4, 2024 at 20:30 (KST).
+It premiered on KBS1 from March 25 to October 4, 2024, at 20:30 (KST).

 Synopsis

-Suji & Uri tells the story of Jin Soo-ji, a celebrity psychiatrist who is a perfectionist however her life took a turn as accidents occurs back to back, and Chae Woo-ri, a novice doctor whom place the patient's health as the highest priority, often crashing with Soo-ji on opinions.
+Suji & Uri tells the story of Jin Soo-ji, a celebrity psychiatrist who is a perfectionist.
+However, her life changed as accidents occurs constantly, and Chae Woo-ri – a novice doctor whom place the patient's health as the highest priority – often clashes with Soo-ji on opinions.
 As Soo-ji falls from her grace after several scandals, Woo-ri become concerned and started helping her.